flatironinstitute/disBatch/Readme.md

 Distributed processing of a batch of tasks.
 ===========================================

+## TL;DR

+Create a file `Tasks`:

+    myprog arg0 &> myprog_0.log
+    myprog arg1 &> myprog_1.log
+    ...
+    myprog argN &> myprog_N.log

+Then run:

+    disBatch -s localhost:5 Tasks

+to execute all of the invocations in `Tasks`. `disBatch` will start the first five running concurrently on your local machine.
+When one finishes, the next will be started until all are done.

+Run:

+    sbatch -n 5 disBatch Tasks

+to do the same, but using computational resources allocated via SLURM.
+(Of course, you may need to provide additional SLURM arguments to specify a partition, time limit, etc, and see the discussion below about PYTHONPATH.)

 ## Overview

 One common usage pattern for distributed computing involves processing a